typestack/class-validator/README.md

 npm install class-validator --save
 ```

-> Note: Please use at least npm@6 when using class-validator as from npm@6 the dependency tree is flatterned what is good for us.
+> Note: Please use at least npm@6 when using class-validator.
+From npm@6 the dependency tree is flattened, which is required by `class-validator` to function properly.

 ## Usage